xc3mill/Generator/README.md

 # Generator

-Name, age and phone number generator
+Here you can see how to create a program to generate Names, surnames, numbers and ages.

+Names generator